 Will my high school schedule change?

-Your high school schedule will be adjusted to accommodate the college courses you will take at TTC.
+We will work with your high school so that your schedule can be adjusted to accommodate the college courses you will be taking at TTC.
 Youth apprentices usually take high school classes in the mornings and their TTC classes in the afternoons or evenings.
 Your high school counselor will work with you to ensure you meet all of your academic goals and that you are on track to graduate with your high school diploma.

 Can I still participate in sports or other extracurricular activities?